-2.3.3.2 Restrictions on advances against NR(E)RA and FCNR (B) Deposits - Quantum of loans against NR(E)RA and FCNR(B) deposits either to the depositors or the third parties as under:-
+2.3.3.2 Restrictions on advances against NR(E)RA and FCNR (B) Deposits - Quantum of loans

 With effect from April 28, 2009, banks were prohibited from granting fresh loans or renew existing loans in excess of Rs.
 100 lakh against security of funds held in NR(E)RA and FCNR(B) deposits either to the depositors or third parties.